huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup_rule.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the security group rule resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new security group rule resource.

 * `direction` - (Required) The direction of the rule, valid values are __ingress__ or __egress__.
 Changing this creates a new security group rule.